FRAND before the UPC - Quo vadis?

 At a national level, it has been shown that the question of what is fair and reasonable is very much in the eye of the beholder.
 The manner in which the holder of an SEP and the potential licensee have to behave when negotiating a corresponding licence has also been extensively discussed before the national courts.
 The term “FRAND dance” makes it clear that both parties are expected to follow a predetermined choreography.
 If one of the parties deviates from the predetermined pattern of behaviour, this can have serious consequences in infringement proceedings.

 A particularly interesting question in this context is whether the UPC will agree to determine (global) FRAND rates.
 The German courts have, so far, consistently refused to do so.
 There is therefore not a single German decision in which a court set a FRAND rate.
 The German courts are of the opinion that they are ill-suited to determine the correct price for a FRAND licence (according to the former presiding judge of the X. Civil Senate of the BGH Professor Dr. Meier-Beck in an interview with the legal journal JUVE in 2021).
-Since the majority of SEP proceedings pending before the UPC are pending before the German local chambers, which are composed of the same judges who have so far resisted setting such a FRAND rate in national proceedings, it remains to be seen whether they will take a different stance in the new UPC environment.
-A corresponding case before the Local Chamber of Mannheim (case ID: ACT_545551/2023 UPC_CFI_210/2023) was therefore followed with great interest from all sides (more on this in a moment).
+Since the majority of SEP proceedings pending before the UPC are pending before the German Local Divisions, which are composed of the same judges who have so far resisted setting such a FRAND rate in national proceedings, it remains to be seen whether they will take a different stance in the new UPC environment.
+A corresponding case before the Local Division of Mannheim (case ID: ACT_545551/2023 UPC_CFI_210/2023) was therefore followed with great interest from all sides (more on this in a moment).

 In contrast, US, Chinese and British courts show significantly less restraint.
 Courts in all three countries have set FRAND licence rates.
 The UK High Court (and, on appeal, the UK Supreme Court) has even set a global FRAND rate (without both parties agreeing; Unwired Planet v.
 Huawei, Case ID: HP-2014-000005).